ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 The lists below include all of [**Udacity's Android-related courses**](https://www.udacity.com/courses/android), including their [**Android Basics**](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) & [**Android Developer**](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801) Nanodegree material.

-The Udacity complete course listing is currently lacking a linear curriculum, so I created this reference in order to provide a clear, easy to follow path based on each course's prerequisites.
+The complete course list is presently lacking a linear curriculum, so this reference aims to provide a clear, easy to follow path based on each course's prerequisites.
 The course order in the "Full Curriculum" sections is structured so that inidividuals with no prior programming experience can work through them from start to finish.

 All of the courses [**can be taken for free**](http://imgur.com/a/GoLJF); although the paid Nanodegree programs do offer additional benefits, including:
 * a Google-accredited certificate of completion